erkexzcx/Lithuanian-dictionary-generator/README.md

 eriko10
 eriko42
 ```

-And this is exactly what this app does.
-You can literally create huge dictionaries out of few basic words, which are suitable for dictionary attacks on lithuanian passwords.
+And this is the purpose of this application - out of a few words it can generate extremelly large password-like words dictionary within seconds.

-## How do I use it?
+## More information

 ### Checkboxes
-Hover the mouse over any checkbox to understand what it does.
-The text next to checkboxes is quite self explanatory and easy to understand.
+Hover mouse over any checkbox to show the tip.

 ### Textareas
-1. __Endings textarea__ - these endings must be provided in a form of `change_what=>change_to`.
-Separated by new line.
-You should not edit this textarea, unless you need to change some very rare endings of some words.
-P.S.
-If you find such words - create issue on Github for me to fix this.
+1. __Replace endings__ textarea - Endings must be provided in a form of `change_what=>change_to` and such pairs should be separated by new line.
+There should be no need to edit this textarea at all, unless you find some word endings that are not added by default.
+Also create issue on Github so I can add missing endings.
-2. __Append words textarea__ - these must be separated by new line.
-Mostly used for numbers, but you can append anything you want, like `###` or `-admin`.
-Depends on what you are trying to achieve.
+2. __Append text__ textarea - Text should be separated by new line.
+Initially, this textarea was intended for numbers only, but you can use it to append any text you want.